advanced-computer-lab-2023/Code-of-Duty2-Pharmacy/client/src/components/hoc/README.md

 This directory contains Higher Order Components to wrap other components with certain functionalities.

 [!]
-Current HOCs are not functional.
+Current HOCs for layouts and protection are still broken.